 Although being arrested for Driving While Intoxicated (DWI) in Texas can be overwhelmingly stressful, it is crucial to hire a knowledgeable and aggressive DWI attorney as quickly as possible.
 Not only are you facing the possibility of heavy fines and jail time, but you may also have only 15 days to save your license and protect your driving privileges.
 If you or a loved one has been charged with DWI in Houston or its surrounding area, you should call the criminal defense law firm Ceja Law Firm PLLC promptly for a free consultation.
 At our office, you will receive the legal service you need with the personal attention and respect you deserve.

-Why Our DWI Lawyer Is Right for You
+Why Our Houston Driving While Intoxicated (DWI) Lawyer Is Right for You

-At Ceja Law Firm we have an outstanding record of both dismissals and acquittals at trial.
+At Ceja Law Firm we have an outstanding record of both dismissals and acquittals at trial, as well as obtaining expunctions for DWI cases.
 Our lead attorney, Jose Ceja, is experienced and accomplished in criminal defense and has specific training in all facets of DWI cases.
 He has been trained to administer the same Standardized Field Sobriety Tests administered by police and has also been trained in alcohol blood testing and analysis.
 Because of his credentials, Mr. Ceja is extraordinarily well-prepared to question the reliability of field sobriety tests and the accuracy of breath, and blood samples.
 This gives him, and you, an important edge in the courtroom.

 If you were arrested for DWI and refused to provide a breath or blood sample (known as a “refusal”), or provided a sample higher than the legal limit of .08 (known as a “failure”) the Department of Public Safety will attempt to suspend your driving privileges for either 180 days for a refusal, or 90 days for a failure.
 The suspension periods can be significantly longer if you have had a DWI in the past.